Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Related work

 The basis of our \textsf{BCQ} answering and rewriting approaches is saturation-based resolution, which provides a practical and powerful method for developing decision procedures, as is evidenced in~\cite{dNdR03,GHMS98,K06,BGW93,H99,FATZ93,SH00,HS99}.

-The main challenge of using either the chase algorithm \cite{ABU79,MMS79}, or resolution \cite{R65} or semantic tableau \cite{H01} to develop satisfiability checking procedures is to ensure that the procedure \emph{terminates}~\cite{HS07,H99,KM08,K06,FLHT01,FATZ93,CGP15,M10}.
-In developing resolution-based decision procedure the key issue is to ensure a finitely bounded search space.
-This can be achieved by defining a finitely bounded clausal class to which any \textsf{BCQ} problem can be mapped to and all inferences produce conclusions that belong to this class.
-To solve the problem: \begin{itemize} \item We devise the \textbf{Trans} process that transforms the guarded quantification fragments and \textsf{BCQ}s to \emph{\textsf{LG} clauses} and \emph{query clauses}, respectively. \item We devise novel methods, particularly \emph{separation rules}, to simplify query clauses. \item To saturate \textsf{LGQ} clauses without increase in width and depth, we devise the \textbf{P-Res} system, based on which we build a \textsf{BCQ} answering procedure for all the targeted guarded fragments and shows \emph{termination}. \end{itemize}

 The \textbf{P-Res} rule is inspired by the `partial replacement' strategy in \cite{BG97,BG01} and the `partial conclusion' of the `Ordered Hyper-Resolution with Selection' rule in~\cite{GdN99}.
 Even though \cite{GdN99} claims that the idea of `partial conclusion' can be easily generalised in the framework of~\cite{BG01}, it does not show how and no proof is provided.
-In~\cite{BG97} and \cite{BG01}, the `partial replacement' strategy seems to be what is behind `partial conclusions', and it is proved that for ground clauses the `partial replacement' strategy makes the application of a selection-based resolution rule, viz.~the \textbf{S-Res} rule, redundant.
+In~\cite{BG97} and \cite{BG01}, the `partial replacement' strategy seems to be what is behind `partial conclusions', and it is proved that for ground clauses the `partial replacement' strategy makes the application of a selection-based resolution rule, viz., the \textbf{S-Res} rule, redundant.
 In this paper, we formalise `partial replacement' in the \textbf{P-Res} system with the \textbf{P-Res} rule as the core rule.
 We have proved the system is generally sound and refutationally complete for full first-order clausal logic.

-The \textbf{P-Res} rule adds high-level flexibility to the approach of an \textbf{S-Res} inference step, as one can choose any subset of the \textbf{S-Res} side premises as the \textbf{P-Res} side premises.
-This means that the \textbf{P-Res} rule provides us the option to choose a desirable resolvent from the possible `partial resolvents'.
-This technique is critical in our methods to query the guarded quantification fragments, allowing a choice of the `partial resolvent' that can be expressed in the same clausal class as the \textbf{P-Res} premises.
+The \textbf{P-Res} rule adds high-level flexibility to the approach of an \textbf{S-Res} inference step, as one can choose any sub-multiset of the \textbf{S-Res} side premises as the \textbf{P-Res} side premises.
+This means that the \textbf{P-Res} rule gives us the option to choose a desirable resolvent from the possible `partial resolvents'.
+This technique is critical in our methods to querying for the guarded quantification fragments, allowing a choice of the `partial resolvent' that can be expressed in the same clausal class as the \textbf{P-Res} premises.